Love Poem: Superfluous

 Superfluous

-Holding hands, we embrace each other, and our hearts and souls slowly entwine.
-When two lonely hearts first fall in love, moments are savored like a fine wine.
-And the eye sees only perfection, for love's an intoxicating drink.
+Holding hands, we embrace each other, as our hearts and souls somehow entwine.
+For when two lonely hearts fall in love; moments are savored, like a fine wine.
+The heart's eye sees only perfection; love is an intoxicating drink.
 And sipping the elixir of hope, lovers do not care what others think.
-Smiles, laughs, and giggles enhance the mood, ascribing white lies to vanities.
-And heaven comes within mortal reach, as soulmates indulge their fantasies.
-We were two strangers searching for love, when destiny brought us together.
-And once all doubts were replaced by trust, two half-souls were conjoined forever.
+Laughter and giggles enhance the mood, ascribing white lies to vanities.
+And heaven comes within mortal reach, when lovers indulge in fantasies.
+We were two half-souls searching for love, when destiny brought us together.
+And as all doubt was replaced by trust, two soulmates were conjoined forever.
 There is no me, and there is no you when hearts combine; there is only us.
-And as long as we love each other, everything else is superfluous.
+And as long as we have each other, everything else is superfluous.